Episode #078 - Showdown

 WAITRESS: Good luck, Jonah Hex.

 HEX: Right nice sentiment, Ma'am.
 But I never cotton much to luck.
-I
+I like to make my own.

 --